samelstob/notes/management-notes/algorithms/mit-videos.md

 If there is a landmark that you know you have to go through from s->t, modify the weights so that Dijkstra favours that path.

-Doesn't change the asymptomic complexity but in practice should visit fewer nodes before terminating.
+Doesn't change the asymptotic complexity but in practice should visit fewer nodes before terminating.

 # 23: Computation Complexity